 Tools for using precast concrete pavement (PCP) systems to reduce the duration of construction closures on critical roadways and to provide long-life performance.

 PCP systems are comprised of high-quality, prefabricated concrete panels that are formed offsite and installed during off-peak travel times.
-PCP is a versatile approach that can be used to rehabilitate roadways, toll plazas, intersections, bridge approach slabs, and tunnels – in addition to new roadway construction projects.
-PCP offers quality and durability similar to or better than traditional cast-in-place (CIP) concrete pavement.
-Cast in plants under ideal conditions, precast panels are subjected to higher quality control standards during the fabrication process, which results in a durable and ready-for-traffic road surface.
+The versatile approach can be used for rehabilitation of roadways, toll plazas, ramps,intersections, bridge approach slabs, and tunnels, in addition to new roadway construction.
+Cast in plants under ideal conditions, precast panels are subjected to high quality control standards during the fabrication process, which results in a durable and ready-for-traffic road surface.
 The required smoothness typically is achieved by routine grinding of the panels soon after placement.
-Modular concrete panels that are installed onsite when the traffic volume is low reduce overall traffic congestion and provide a number of other advantages, such as pedestrian safety and avoidance of interrupted commerce.